MauricioSalazare/multi-copula/README.md

 mean_ = np.array([1, 3, 4])
 data = np.random.multivariate_normal(mean_, covariance_, 5000).T

-#%% Fit the copula model (rows are variables and columns are data samples (instances) of the variables)
+#%% Fit the copula model (rows are variables and columns are data samples for each one of the variables)
 copula_model = EllipticalCopula(data)
 copula_model.fit()